jantman/ford-f150-gen14-can-bus-interface/ai-generated-docs/system_readiness.md

 - **Recovery mode**: System enters recovery mode if readiness issues persist

+**Note**: With the new 10-minute timeout, watchdog alerts for system readiness are much less likely to occur during normal operation.

 ### Health Status Logging

 Regular health status is logged at DEBUG level when system is healthy: